loopandlearn/news/docs/index.md

 ## Be Ready to Rebuild

-A reminder: If you are using the *Loop* app or any other DIY APS, be ready to rebuild whenever the need arises.
-That may come for one of many different reasons, which may take you by surprise.
-Tips for managing with the least stress include:
+A reminder: If you are using the *Loop* app or any other DIY APS, be prepared to rebuild whenever the need arises.
+Various reasons may necessitate this.
+Here are some tips to help you navigate rebuilding with minimal stress:

+### Allow Sufficient Time for Rebuilding:

+* Recognize that DIY Loop is experimental, and you may need to rebuild at any time.
+* If time constraints are an issue, be prepared to revert to traditional pump therapy if needed.

+### [*Mac* Builders](https://loopkit.github.io/loopdocs/build/overview/){:target="_blank"}: Keep your Operating Systems Updated

-* If you are a [Mac builder](https://loopkit.github.io/loopdocs/build/overview/){:target="_blank"}, update your iOS in a timely fashion after Apple releases a new one, so it’s ready to go if you need to build in short order
+* Ensure you update your Mac OS promptly when Apple releases a new version.
-* Don’t update iOS ahead of Mac OS.
-Check [Version Updates](https://www.loopandlearn.org/version-updates/){:target="_blank"} first!
+* Avoid updating iOS ahead of Mac OS; check [Version Updates](https://www.loopandlearn.org/version-updates/){:target="_blank"} first!

+### iOS Update Considerations:

-* When you update to the newest iOS, be prepared to be loopless during download, update, reboot an then possibly while Apple Health indexes.
-The index delay doesn't happen to everyone, but if it happens to you, it may take up to an hour.
+* When you update to the newest iOS, be ready for loopless periods during download, update, reboot and, potentially, while Apple Health indexes.
+The index delay doesn't happen to everyone, but when it does, it can take up to an hour.

-* Allow yourself enough time to rebuild.
-When we decide to DIY Loop, we do so with the understanding that app is experimental and that we may need to rebuild at any time.
-If you have time limitations, be sure to be ready to revert to traditional pump therapy if something happens to your Loop app or if you are unable to rebuild at a moment’s notice.
-* When you do a rebuild, consider using the [Browser Build Method](https://loopkit.github.io/loopdocs/gh-actions/gh-overview/){:target="_blank"}.
-With that, the first-time setup takes a couple of hours, but then rebuilds take less than a minute to trigger, right from your phone, anywhere you have an internet connection.
-Very frequently, someone needs to rebuild urgently because they dropped or lost their phone.
-If you’re a Mac builder and there’s any chance you’re going to be in a situation without the time or access to rebuild on a Mac, please consider setting up Browser Build as well.
-Even if you don’t install it, it will be ready, just in case.
-When you do, it will install over your old version.
-Watch this short [Browser Build video](https://www.youtube.com/watch?v=0ipTsiqbbrQ){:target="_blank"}!
+### Consider the [Browser Build](https://loopkit.github.io/loopdocs/gh-actions/gh-overview/){:target="_blank"} Strategy for Rebuilding

+* First-time setup takes a couple of hours; subsequent rebuilds take less than a minute and can be done from your phone, anywhere you have internet connection.
+* Suitable for urgent situations, especially if you're a Mac builder without immediate access to a Mac.
+It can reside on your phone, ready to install over your old version in case you need it.
+* Watch this short [Browser Build video](https://www.youtube.com/watch?v=0ipTsiqbbrQ){:target="_blank"}!
-* The app expires every 90 days, but you can rebuild using your iPhone and it only takes a few minutes.
+* Browser Build expires every 90 days, but you can rebuild using your iPhone and it only takes a few minutes.
 Dev has an auto rebuild feature and Loop 3.4 will have it as well.

+### Help is Available:

-* Loop and Learn has volunteers on Facebook that can help you virtually, 24/7/365 across all time zones should you run into issues.
+* Loop and Learn has volunteers on [*Facebook*](https://www.facebook.com/groups/LOOPandLEARN){:target="_blank"} that can help you virtually, 24/7/365 across all time zones should you run into issues.

 ## Helpful Links